tytydraco/yessleep/out/My_tumor_spoke_Its_message_was_a_countdown_Part_2.md

 My hands trembled.
 Knox sniffed around as I sat on the hood of the car, gazing down at a suburban sprawl.
 Homes filled with families like the one I’d lost.
 I broke down, cupping my head, as tears spilled between my fingers.

 The voice taunted again, seeping down from the rafters of my mind.
+This time, with an update to its countdown.

 *“…five daysss left…”*

-“FIVE DAYS LEFT TO WHAT?!"
+“FIVE DAYS LEFT TO DO WHAT?!"
 I shouted.

 *“Consssume… and burn.”*